 - Cooldown: 30 seconds

-This configuration completed 214 deals over 6 months with a win rate of 97.2%.
-The 6 incomplete deals are still open — none are catastrophically underwater.
+214 deals over 6 months.
+Win rate: 97.2%.
+The 6 incomplete deals are still open and none are underwater by more than 8%.

-The losing periods were both correlated with sudden market drops >15% in a single day.
-DCA bots are not designed for black swan events.
-I reduce position sizes before expected high-volatility periods (Fed meetings, major CPI releases).
+Both losing periods hit during sudden drops over 15% in a single day.
+That's not a 3Commas problem, DCA bots aren't designed for black swans.
+I reduce position sizes before high-volatility events now (Fed meetings, major CPI prints).
+It helps.

 AlgoGrade Verdict